-Our September Book Club pick is The Midnight Library by Matt Haig.
-Check it out and then join us on September 28 at 6 pm to discuss.
+Our July Book Club pick is Race of the Century by Neil Bascomb.
+Check it out and then join us on July 26 at 6 pm to discuss.
+More information...

 If you need help accessing any of these titles or using front door pickup, email or call us and we will be happy to assist you!